3D scanning solutions

 Making the leap from paper to digital

 While some engineers still hold fast to 2D drawings for at least some applications, most have fully embraced CAD software and have never looked back.
 One simple reason for this, among many others, is CAD’s ease of use.
-With a modern CAD solution, in mere minutes you can begin creating perfectly-precise 3D CAD models that you can zoom in or out on, rotate any which way you please, and explore any and every structural aspect of.
+With a modern CAD solution, in mere minutes you can begin creating perfectly precise 3D CAD models that you can zoom in or out on, rotate any way you please, and explore any and every structural aspect of.

 New CAD models for old parts, and more

 And what about legacy parts, for which no CAD models or blueprints exist?
-By reverse engineering such components, particularly via a scan-to-CAD solution, you can create metrologically-precise CAD models of whatever objects or assemblies you choose.
+By reverse engineering such components, particularly via a scan-to-CAD solution, you can create metrologically precise CAD models of whatever objects or assemblies you choose.
 From there they’ll be ready for in-house additive manufacturing or sending to a machinist.

-As well, if the part you’re reverse engineering is damaged or incomplete, you can simply rebuild the missing or defective elements of it in CAD.
+On top of that, if the part you’re reverse engineering is damaged or incomplete, you can simply rebuild the missing or defective elements of it in CAD.
 Various CAD toolsets exist for such applications, depending on whether you’re just mirroring an existing section or rebuilding the entire area from scratch.

 That’s just the beginning of the myriad applications where CAD software is being used today.
 We’ll dive into other possibilities in the sections ahead.